Jakob-Johansen/FunPlaceYayNotCore-master/README.md

 This is an old project with many small projects i made long time ago.

-Some of the projects is from books.
+Some of the projects is from C# books.